 Royals (Wynn), Mary Ann 1999 Studio

 Schreiber, Virginia 2011 Art History - Virginia moved to Los Angeles after graduation to explore a career as a production assistant (with a special interest in wardrobe and costume).
-Her interest has turned to photography and she worked in 2012 as the photo editor and staff photographer at the Jackson Free Press and BOOM Jackson. (email@example.com)
+Her interest also included photography and she worked in 2012 as the photo editor and staff photographer at the Jackson Free Press and BOOM Jackson.
+She continued to do production assistant work on films in Mississippi (including costume assistant for As I Lay Dying), and she will be starting a master's program in Preservation and Presentation of the Moving Image at the University of Amsterdam in Fall 2014 (firstname.lastname@example.org or email@example.com)

 Skipper, Julie 2001 Art History - Julie attended law school at Vanderbilt University, where she received her J.D. in 2004.
 After graduation, she returned to Jackson and practiced law with Wells Marble & Hurst, PLLC, and McGlinchey Stafford,PLLC.
 After a brief stint in the nonprofit sector at the Community Foundation of Greater Jackson, she joined Watkins Development to work on the Farish Street Entertainment District project.
 A passionate believer in Jackson's growth and revitalization, Julie serves on the Advisory Council for Downtown Jackson Partners, the board of DiverseCity Diner, and several committees of the Greater Jackson Chamber Partnership's Vision 2022 plan.
 She founded and is president of the Downtown Neighborhood Association and a member of St. Andrew's Episcopal Cathedral.
 She writes a bi-weekly column for the Jackson Free Press and, in her spare time, enjoys taking advantage of Jackson's art, music, and restaurant scenes. (email@example.com)